skhanxav/androidTest/README.md

 Bonuses:
 1. Looks pretty (proper spelling, indentation, code formatting, etc., and also adheres to material design guidelines for visual elements)
 2. Scales properly on all phones and tablets
-3. Uses the maven repository for all dependencies
+3. Uses the Maven repository for all dependencies